What Operational Metrics are Used to Run a Business?

 When this happens you have to get back to first principles.
 What is the mission/vision/policy you are trying to realize?
 Consider breaking down the metrics to the ones that matter.
 If you have a very lean, stable manufacturing process that is balanced with even flow, then you should be at 100% OTD already.
 This is easy, just measure supplier performance because the rest drops out.

 Business dashboards, balanced scorecards, or daily flash reports should change over time as a result of effective corrective actions that improve your metrics.
 Plan on revising your business performance scoreboard six or seven times before it is contains meaningful and measurable Key Performance Indicators or metrics.
 If your management dashboard is not evolving over time, then don’t be afraid to change the scorecard you are using.
 If you are serious about your mission, vision, and policies then remember, what gets measured gets managed.

-Download sample policy and procedure templates in MS Word as a starting point to developing your won well-defined processes documentation.
+Download free policies and procedures in MS Word as a starting point to developing your well-defined processes documentation.